 Read what our clients have to say about us:

 After being involved in a car accident I found myself charged with OUI.
 I was scheduled to go to the court house for the next morning for an arraignment and had no idea what to expect.
 To my surprise, I googled reputable OUI attorneys and got Mike DelSignores phone number.
 I called him and was able to speak to him before heading into the court house.
 We briefly discussed my case and he advised me what to say at my arraignment.
-From that point on, I was always able to speak with Attorney DelSignore or his associate Attorney Gaudreau.
+From that point on, I was always able to speak with Attorney DelSignore.
 Mike explained that my case would be better as a bench trial and, per his advice, I was found not guilty!
 I can't tell you how glad and fortunate I feel that Mike's name came up on that google search that night.
 I highly recommend him if you find yourself in these unfortunate circumstances.